-I. Graduate Distribution Requirements: Classes are distributed among four categories; students will select at least one course from three of these categories.
-They may then choose to specialize, via electives, in one of the fields designated within the M.A. program.
+I. Graduate Distribution Requirements: Classes are distributed among four categories; students must take one course from three of these four categories.
+After a distribution category is filled, further courses in that category are considered electives.
+Elective coursework allows students to specialize in one of the fields designated within the M.A. program.
 The fields of inquiry identified are the following:

 - Language, Composition and Rhetoric

 The M.A. in English 30-unit Course of Study requires the following: